cxhiano/15-441-project-1/readme.txt

 When data arrives at client socket, recv() will be called repeatedly until it returns 0 or - 1 in order to receive as much data as possible.
-Since client sockets are set to be non-blocking, it will return -1 with a errno set to EWOULDBLOCK or EAGAIN when there is no data availeble.
+Since client sockets are set to be non-blocking, it will return -1 with errno set to EWOULDBLOCK or EAGAIN when there is no data availeble.

 Data sending is handle similarly. send() will be called repeatedly until all